-Drilling into concrete has to be one of my least favourite jobs and I am going to guess that it is, or will be one of yours too.
-It was the one job that I always tried my hardest to avoid when I was a concrete finisher.
-Despite trying to avoid it though I still had to face my fears once in a while.
+Drilling into concrete has to be one of my least favorite jobs and I am going to guess that it is, or will be one of yours too.
+It was the one job that I have always tried my hardest to avoid as a concrete finisher.
+Despite trying to avoid it though I still have to face my fears once in a while.
 When I couldn’t avoid it and had to drill concrete I made damn sure that I had the right tools for the job to help make my life a little easier.

 So, can you use an impact drill for concrete?